 - Focus on Compassionate Leadership and create a 'Just Culture' where we listen, learn and live our values.
-This includes a new training offering and changing our processes e.g. in HR and patient safety - Invest in leaders as part of our 2023/24 priority in 2023 to take ownership of their services, create a great staff experience, and be supported to do so - Open our new hospital site, Midland Met, and improve our existing sites.
-We are creating new roles and ways of working, a state of the art working environment, and a Learning Campus to develop our local population to access employment opportunities - Take real action on fairness, equality, diversity and inclusion - Work differently by creating an improvement system, where everyone
+This includes a new training offering and changing our processes e.g. in HR and Patient Safety; - Invest in leaders as part of our 'breakthrough objective' in 2023 to take ownership of their services, create a great staff experience, and be supported to do so; - Open our new hospital site, Midland Metropolitan University Hospital, and improve our existing sites.
+We are creating new roles and ways of working, a state of the art working environment, and a Learning Campus to develop our local population to access employment opportunities; - Take real action on fairness, equality, diversity and inclusion;

-- can make positive changes, every day approach, where everyone can make positive changes, every day - Improve our digital technology so that work is easier and more productive; - Work more closely with our neighbouring Trusts in the Black Country, West Birmingham and our Place Based Partnerships as an extension of our own teams.
+- Work differently by adopting a Continuous Quality Improvement approach, where everyone can make positive changes, every day; - Improve our digital technology so that work is easier and more productive; - Work more closely with our neighbouring Trusts in the Black Country, West Birmingham and our Place Based Partnerships as an extension of our own teams.

-In developing our overall strategy, we recognise that we can't do everything at once, especially as we prepare to open our new hospital, Midland Met in 2024.
+In developing our overall strategy, we recognise that we can't do everything at once, especially as we prepare to open our new hospital, Midland Metropolitan University Hospital (MMUH), in Spring 2024.
 We also know that our staff are tired and stretched following the pandemic, as well as there being lower levels of morale across the wider NHS.
 This People Plan is our commitment to our staff that we will do better, and keep doing better.
-The diagram below shows our agreed priorities from our Trust 2022-27 strategy, separated by before and after opening the new hospital.
+The diagram below is our agreed priorities from our Trust 2022-27 strategy, separated by before and after opening the new hospital.